This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series at the bottom of this post.

 How Language Arts Works

-Phonics is the subject that is introduced when a child is learning to read.
+Phonics is the first language arts subject you will teach.
+This is subject that is introduced when a child is learning to read.
 It teaches the child phonetic sounds from the alphabet and how to combine them together to create words.
 Once a child learns phonics and knows how to read, all other language arts is just a deeper dive into language mechanics and advancing into more complex texts (this happens pretty naturally if a child is immersed in a print-rich environment).

 When Should a Child be Reading?